 Just 132km north east of Perth, Goomalling is a delightful rural settlement and amongst the first established in WA.
 Enveloped by seemingly endless open countryside, the town had its beginning in the 1890's, springing up from beside the train line which was used to ferry miners through to the goldrush towns further north.
 Giant wheat domes provide a striking landmark in Goomalling, while art & crafts, country markets and a colourful history add to the rural feel.
 A trip to the School House Museum, Heritage Town Walk and Old Railway Station will transport visitors back in time, as will Slater Homestead.

 The township of Beverley, 130km east of Perth is believed to be named for Beverley near York in the United Kingdom and is amongst the first established in WA.
 Marked by fine examples of colonial architecture, Beverley is steeped in tales of pioneering triumphs and tribulations.
-Perhaps surprisingly, you can also visit an Aeronautical Museum here.
-With its excellent display of full scale aircraft and aerial paraphernalia, the museum is an absorbing tribute to aviators of Western Australia.
+Explore the heritage buildings, art galleries and the Dead Finish Museum, provides a look at life in Beverley since settlement in 1831.